 Now we have the Dockerfile and can build your first image.
-In order to build your images, enter:
+In order to build your images, enter: (do not forget the dot)

-docker build -t cats .
+docker build -t sysinfo .

 Q2.
 Do you build a base or child image?
 If you are creating a child image, explain which modifications are made to the parent image.